Okey

-Okey ([okej]) is a tile-based game.
+Okey ([okej]) is a tile-based game, popular in Turkey, of the rummy family.
 The aim of the game is to score points against the opposing players by collecting certain groups of tiles.
-Okey is usually played with four players, but can also be played with only two or three players.
-It bears resemblance to the game Rummikub, as it is played with the same set of boards and tiles, but under a different set of rules.
+It is usually played with four players, but can also be played with only two or three players.

-The game was derived from the original Rummikub after cultural contacts of Gastarbeiter in Germany.
-Okey is very popular in Turkey and among Turkish communities abroad.

 Setting up the game

 The 106 tiles are placed face down on the table and thoroughly mixed.
 Next, the players stacks the tiles faced down in groups of 5, creating a total of 21 stacks.
 There is no specific rule about how many stacks should be in front of each player.
 It is convenient to have at least six in front of the dealer, but this makes no real difference to the game.

 One tile remains unstacked and is kept by the dealer briefly.
 The dealer is randomly chosen at the start and passes to the right after every round.

 The dealer then throws a die to determine on which stack the one remaining tile will be placed upon.
 For example if a 6 is thrown, the tile is placed on the sixth stack in front of the dealer (counting from left).
 If the number thrown is greater than the number of stacks in front of the dealer, then the count will continue using the stacks in front of the player to dealer's right, and one of these will be selected.
 The selected stack now has six tiles.

 Next, the dealer throws the die for a second time to determine which tile will be shown face-up.
 The second throw selects one of the tiles in the selected stack, counting upwards from the bottom of the stack.
 The selected tile is extracted from the stack and placed face-up on top of it.
 If the selected tile is a false joker, it is returned to the selected stack and the second throw of the die is repeated until a numbered tile is selected.

 This face-up tile helps determine the "joker" (okey) and "false joker" (sahte okey) for the game.
 The color and value of the joker and the false joker changes every round.